Write A Winning Board-Level Resume

 - Delineate career progressions with concise strategic initiatives.

-- Note breadth of leadership through transformations, M&As, restructurings, exits, turnarounds, consolidations, rebranding efforts, etc.
+- Accentuate leadership through transformations, M&As, restructurings, exits, turnarounds, consolidations, rebranding efforts, etc.